OSS-MLOPS-PLATFORM/oss-mlops-platform/tutorials/gcp_deployment/03_Deploy_Kubeflow.md

 while ! kustomize build deployment | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done
 ```

-Sometimes, just deleting the failing pod, so that it get recreated, will fix the issue.
+Sometimes, just deleting the failing pod, so that it gets recreated, will fix the issue.

 ```bash
 kubectl delete pod -n kubeflow <pod_name>